How to Drink Tea the Gong Fu Way, at Wai’s Tea House in Atlanta

 Can We Ever Steep the Same Again?

 We cannot ignore the beautiful and changing tastes of our teas at Wai’s Tea House, as we sampled infusion after infusion of the very same tea leaves.
 The Western method of brewing a much smaller amount of tea leaves in a big teapot clearly does not deliver the full flavor profile of the tea.
-Likely, this method was originally developed in non-tea-producing countries because imported teas from China were so expensive.
-You know, trying to make a little go a long way.
+Likely, this method was originally developed in non-tea-producing countries because imported teas from China were so expensive — trying to make a little go a long way.
 Then they added milk and sugar to improve the taste.
 Anyone having tasted a Gong Fu Cha (tea) knows how delicious a quality tea is, without these condiments.

 brewing tea the Western way with milk